pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/consumer_version_selectors.md

 ### Verifying the overall latest pact for each consumer

-This is syntatically possible, but not recommended, as pacts for different branches of the consumer may overwrite each other as the current latest.
+This is syntactically possible, but not recommended, as pacts for different branches of the consumer may overwrite each other as the current latest.

 <Tabs
   groupId="sdk-choice"